-5. Planned maintenance decreases downtime
+5. The process decreases downtime

 Left unattended, any asset will eventually fail.
 Faults, failures, and breakdowns interrupt entire production processes, and that could result in hours, if not days, of unplanned downtime.
-That downtime is expensive, especially considering how labor and operations costs continue to mount while productivity is at a standstill.
+That downtime is expensive, especially considering how labour and operations costs continue to mount while productivity is at a standstill.

-Planned maintenance allows minor issues to be resolved before they develop into major breakdowns.
+Scheduled maintenance allows minor issues to be resolved before they develop into major breakdowns.
 The process of gathering data and prioritizing maintenance tasks makes sure the most pressing issues are handled first, thereby preventing key assets from deteriorating further.
 The planning process also ensures all requisite materials and tools are available.
 As a result, planned downtime is kept to a minimum as work is carried out on time.